Probing phase transitions of finite directed polymers near a corrugated wall via two-replica analysis: Introduction

+The two-replica approach considered in our work offers a valuable framework for studying disordered systems, particularly in finite-size models, by allowing for an exact treatment of disorder-averaged first and second moments of the partition function.
+One of its main advantages is that it captures correlations induced by the random environment between replicas, thereby providing a precise handle on the subtle differences between quenched and annealed behavior.
+Thus, for finite systems and numerical investigations, the two-replica approach offers a practical and theoretically controlled tool for quantitative probing disorder effects.
+Meanwhile, the two-replica approach has obvious limitation since it does not ensure direct access to the full probability distribution of the free energy.
+Moreover, while it highlights the existence of differences between quenched and annealed systems, it does not automatically yield detailed information on the analytic structure of the free energy near the critical point.

 The paper is structured as follows.
-In Section \ref{sect:2} we formulate the model, in Section \ref{sect:3} we compute the location of the transition point for averaged (one--replica) partition function.
-In Section \ref{sect:4} we provide computations of the transition point for the two--replica partition function on a lattice with a diagonal hopping in a wedge $(k\ge 1, m\ge 1)$ with different Boltzmann weights at the walls $(k=0,m>0)$, $(k>0,m=0)$ and at the corner $(k=0,m=0)$.
+In Section \ref{sect:2} we formulate the model, in Section \ref{sect:3} we compute the location of the transition point for averaged (one--replica) lattice partition function.
+In Section \ref{sect:4} we provide the analysis of analytic structure and transition point of the two--replica partition function on a lattice with a diagonal hopping in a wedge $(k\ge 1, m\ge 1)$ with different Boltzmann weights at the walls $(k=0,m>0)$, $(k>0,m=0)$ and at the corner $(k=0,m=0)$.
 In Section \ref{sect:5} we summarize obtained results.
 Some auxiliary results and computational details are presented in the Appendix.